PedroASB/PedroASB/README.md

 During college, I became particularly interested in theoretical areas of computer science, which led me to write my undergraduate thesis in Graph Theory and then publish an article based on it.

-I've also built several backend-focused projects in languages such as C/C++, Python, Lua and Java — including a language interpreter, a compiler, a restaurant system and many others.
+I've also built backend-focused projects in languages such as C/C++, Python, Lua and Java — including a language interpreter, a compiler, a restaurant system and several others.
 You can find some of them in my pinned repositories.

 ## 🎯 Current Goal